Octavia E. Butler: Late stories and Fledgling: 2003–2005

-After several years of having writer's block, Butler published the short stories "Amnesty" (2003) and "The Book of Martha" (2003), and her second standalone novel, Fledgling (2005).
+After several years of writer's block, Butler published the short stories "Amnesty" (2003) and "The Book of Martha" (2003), and her second standalone novel, Fledgling (2005).
 Both short stories focus on how impossible conditions force an ordinary woman to make a distressing choice.
-In "Amnesty", an alien abductee recounts her painful abuse at the hand of the unwitting aliens, and upon her release, by humans, and explains why she chose to work as a translator for the aliens now that the Earth's economy is in a deep depression.
+In "Amnesty", an alien abductee recounts her painful abuse at the hand of the unwitting aliens and upon her release, by humans, and explains why she chose to work as a translator for the aliens now that the Earth's economy is in a deep depression.
 In "The Book of Martha", God asks a middle-aged African-American novelist to make one important change to fix humanity's destructive ways.
-Martha's choice—to make humans have vivid and satisfying dreams—means that she will no longer be able to do what she loves, writing fiction.
+Martha's choice—to make humans have vivid and satisfying dreams—means that she will no longer be able to do what she loves in writing fiction.
 These two stories were added to the 2005 edition of Bloodchild and Other Stories.

-Butler's last publication during her lifetime was Fledgling, a novel exploring the culture of a vampire community living in mutualistic symbiosis with humans.
-Set on the west coast, it tells of the coming-of-age of a young female hybrid vampire named Shori whose species is called Ina.
+Butler's last publication during her lifetime was Fledgling, a novel exploring the culture of a vampire community living in symbiosis with humans.
+Set on the West Coast, it tells of the coming-of-age of a young female hybrid vampire named Shori, whose species is called Ina.
 The only survivor of a vicious attack on her families that left her an amnesiac, she must seek justice for her dead, build a new family, and relearn how to be an Ina.
 Scholars like Susana M. Morris read Fledgling as a powerful disruption of the vampire genre—a genre which tends to feature pale vampire heroes with paternalist tendencies that privilege whiteness.
 Butler disrupts this narrative by centering Shori, the protagonist of Fledgling, a petite Black female Ina.

 Later years and death

 During her last years, Butler struggled with writer's block and depression, partly caused by the side effects of medication for high blood pressure.
 She continued writing and taught at Clarion's Science Fiction Writers' Workshop regularly.
 In 2005, she was inducted into Chicago State University's International Black Writers Hall of Fame.

 Butler died outside of her home in Lake Forest Park, Washington, on February 24, 2006, aged 58.
-Contemporary news accounts were inconsistent as to the cause of her death, with some reporting that she had a fatal stroke, and others indicating that she died of head injuries after falling and striking her head on her cobbled walkway.
-Another suggestion, backed by Locus magazine, is that a stroke caused the fall and hence the head injuries.
+Contemporary news accounts were inconsistent as to the cause of her death, with some reporting that she had a fatal stroke and others indicating that she died of head injuries after falling and striking her head on her cobbled walkway.
+Another interpretation, backed by Locus magazine, is that a stroke caused the fall and the subsequent head injuries.

-Butler maintained a longstanding relationship with the Huntington Library and bequeathed her papers including manuscripts, correspondence, school papers, notebooks, and photographs to the library in her will.
-The collection, comprising 9062 pieces in 386 boxes, 1 volume, 2 binders and 18 broadsides, was made available to scholars and researchers in 2010.
+Butler maintained a longstanding relationship with the Huntington Library and bequeathed her papers, including manuscripts, correspondence, school papers, notebooks, and photographs, to the library in her will.
+The collection, comprising 9,062 pieces in 386 boxes, 1 volume, 2 binders and 18 broadsides, was made available to scholars and researchers in 2010.
+Butler donated one of her typewriters to Smithsonian Institution's Anacostia Community Museum for a 2003-2004 exhibition celebrating Black American literature.